getsentry/hackweek-servicegraph/README.md

 - `ok`: the connection was healthy
 - `expected_error`: the connection encountered an expected error (eg: failure response)
 - `unexpected_error`: the connection encountered un unexpected error (eg: internal server error)
-- `fatal`: the connection failed in a fatal way (eg: service unreachable)